readysettech/docs-old/docs/guides/tutorial.md

     `--publish` | Maps the Postgres port from the container to the host so you can access the database from outside of Docker.
     `--network` | Connects the container to the bridge network you created earlier.
     `-e` | Sets environment variables to create a password for the default `postgres` user and to create a database.
 You'll use these details when connecting to Postgres.
     `-c` |  Turns on Postgres [logical replication](https://www.postgresql.org/docs/current/logical-replication.html).
-Once ReadySet has taken an initial snapshot of the database, it uses the logical replication stream to keep its snapshot and caches up-to-date as the database changes.
+Once ReadySet has taken an initial snapshot of the database, it uses the replication stream to keep its snapshot and caches up-to-date as the database changes.
 You'll see this in action in [Step 6](#step-6-cause-a-cache-refresh).

 1. Create a second container for downloading sample data and running the `psql` client: